vibe-project/vibe-project.github.io/projects/vibe-javascript-client/3.0.0-Alpha1/index.md

 ### Further Reading

-* Do you want to play something right now?
-Start with [archetype example](https://github.com/vibe-project/vibe-examples/tree/master/archetype/vibe-javascript-client).
+* To play something right now, start with [archetype example](https://github.com/vibe-project/vibe-examples/tree/master/archetype/vibe-javascript-client).
-* To take a brief look at API, check out the [testee](https://github.com/vibe-project/vibe-javascript-client/blob/2842ab4561592217ec6c722a3b42ae803d1da156/Gruntfile.js#L92-L120).
+* To take a brief look at API, check out the [testee](https://github.com/vibe-project/vibe-javascript-client/blob/v3.0.0-Alpha1/Gruntfile.js#L90-L132).
 * To get details of API, see [API document](/projects/vibe-javascript-client/3.0.0-Alpha1/api/).
 * To have a thorough knowledge of the implementation, read out the [reference](/projects/vibe-javascript-client/3.0.0-Alpha1/reference/).